 In 1981, by mutual agreement with the National Secretariat of the Roman Catholic Cursillo who held copyrights to the Cursillo program, The Upper Room Cursillo became The Upper Room Walk to Emmaus.
 The primary issue involved in this action was the Upper Room’s commitment to being ecumenical.
 The National Cursillo Secretariat had established a policy that each denomination expression of Cursillo must be limited to sponsoring persons of their own denomination.
 An agreement was struck with the National Cursillo Secretariat for the Upper Room to develop a new program based on Cursillo, but with distinctive leadership resources.
 Further, the Upper Room agreed not to use the traditional Cursillo language carried over from its Spanish origins.
 The Upper Room then developed the Walk to Emmaus design, talk outlines, and leadership manuals for use by an ecumenical, largely protestant audience.

 The Walk to Emmaus has grown from one community in 1978 to over 100 in 1989.
 The Walk to Emmaus is not only active throughout the United States, but also continues to grow in Australia where it was introduced in 1984 and our own Milt Morgan was a part of the first team, in Brazil where it was established in 1988, and in Mexico where it was introduced in 1989.
 In 2018 the Upper Room website lists Emmaus communities in 44 countries with 265 communities in the United States.
 A version of Emmaus was developed for high school youth in 1984, under the title of Chrysalis.
 The Reverend Eugene Blair, the Dean of the Upper Room Chapel, became the Director of Chrysalis in 1988.
-In 2015 a version of Emmaus for older adults under the name Face to Face was begun by the Upper Room under the direction of Hess B. “Doc” Hall, Jr. In that same year North Georgia Walk to Emmaus decided they wanted to offer Face to Face to the North Georgia community and in March 2016 held their first Encounter at Mt.
+Chrysalis was later expanded to include college age individuals holding weekends separate from the high schoolers under the name Young Adult Chrysalis or “YAC”.
+In 2015 a version of Emmaus for senior adults under the name Face to Face was begun by the Upper Room under the direction of Hess B. “Doc” Hall, Jr. In that same year North Georgia Walk to Emmaus decided they wanted to offer Face to Face to the North Georgia community and in March 2016 held their first Encounter at Mt.
 Pisgah United Methodist Church in Johns Creek.
-Face to Face is not held at the King’s Retreat as are the Walk to Emmaus and Chrysalis weekends but is held at various local churches around North Georgia in order to make attendance more convenient for senior citizens.
+Face to Face is not held at the King’s Retreat as are the Walk to Emmaus and Chrysalis weekends but is held at various local churches around North Georgia and without overnight stays in order to make attendance more convenient for senior citizens.

 Out of the beginnings of the Cursillo Movement as introduced into the United States in the early 1950s by the Spanish Air Cadets, the movement has grown into several movements some strictly denominational such as the Roman Catholics, Lutherans in some areas, and the Episcopalians.
 The Protestant have taken up the movement and transformed it into Walk to Emmaus, Tres Dias, variations such as Atlanta Christian Cursillo, and the Lutherans of Florida Via de Christo.
 The movement not only has grown in the adult community but has had its growth in the formation of youth Cursillos such as Teens Encounter Christ (TEC) in the local Lutheran community, Chrysalis supported by the Walk to Emmaus community, and Vida Nueva supported by the Tres Dias community.
 Young Adult Chrysalis (YAC) was later created for College age young persons who found themselves too old to attend Chrysalis but not feeling ready to attend a Walk to Emmaus with the older adults.